 This is good for babies up to 9 months of age.
 The snug fit helps prevent your baby from accidentally rolling over when sleeping.

 The cover is made of GOTS-certified fabrics, and it’s filled with virgin polyester filling to help your baby stay warm and snug.
 When needed, you can remove the cover to clean it.

-It’s also available in five earthy colors — moss is a personal favorite.
+It’s also available in five earthy colors.
+(Moss is our favorite.)

 - The snug fit is great for babies who prefer to be held.

 - Prevents accidental roll-overs.

 - Can be used as a lounger and for tummy time.

 - The cover could be a little tighter for a more secure fit.